 - Tour Stops: Only a curated list of exhibitors will be included on the student tour route.

-If your company would like to be featured as a stop on the STEM tour, please email jsharpe@robopgh.org.
+If your company would like to be featured as a stop on the STEM tour or connect with job seekers, please email jsharpe@robopgh.org.

 Exhibitor Booths: